Adstronomic/AdstronomicAndroid/Read Me/English.md

 Note that since I already had the com.adstronomic.sdk.android package when I created the project, these two packages will be merged in Android Studio.
 But on your project, you should have a second package, below your default package.
 Now open this second package.

-We will now need the Adstronomic SDK sources.
-To do this go to the root of this repository, open the app > src > main > java > com > adstronomic > sdk > android folder, and copy its contents, except for the MainActivity file !
-Go back to your Android Studio project, and copy these files into the com.adstronomic.sdk.android package we just created.
+Now we will need the Adstronomic SDK sources.
+To do this, first [download](https://drive.google.com/file/d/1RtML8phE_dJ7MjArvXcbvEMKoeIUMu68/view?usp=sharing), then move them to the app > src > main > java > com > adstronomic > sdk > android folder.

-Finally, I also invite you to get the app > src > main > res > layout > activity_main.xml file from this repository, and duplicate it, in Android Studio, in the res > layout folder.
-This is a predefined layout, which contains all the components to display our different ads.
-However, this is an example of a layout, and you can create these components yourself.
+Finally, I also invite you to get the [Layout](https://drive.google.com/file/d/16oF2R_ZhlgS78jYsDozUiZY94m6dM0rH/view?usp=sharing), and add it to the app > src > main > res > layout folder.
+(You can replace the pre-existing file) This is a predefined layout, which contains all the components to display our different ads.
+However, this is an example layout, and you can create these components yourself.

 If you have followed this far, you should have the following hierarchy in front of you :